au-ts/libvmm/docs/MANUAL.md

 None of the feature bits are implemented.
 The legacy interface is not supported.

-The console device communicates with a hardware serial device via two sDDF serial virtualisers, one for recieve and one for transmit.
+The console device communicates with a hardware serial device via two sDDF serial virtualisers, one for receive and one for transmit.

 There are plans to extend the console device implementation, you can find more details on [this GitHub issue](https://github.com/au-ts/libvmm/issues/27).